wordsforthewise/nate-g/_posts/2016-04-17-market-demand-grow-box.md

   feature: big bud cropped.jpg
 ---

-One business idea I'm exploring is a mostly-automated growbox for plants in general.
+One business idea I've tossed up is a mostly-automated growbox for plants in general.
 With the market price for marijuana so high (pun intended) at $1500-$4000 per pound, the first market that makes the most sense to go after is the cannabis crowd.
+As I heard Elon Musk say about electric cars and startups in general: go for the high profit margin items (which are usually expensive).
 [Leaf](http://www.getleaf.co/) came out with a pretty stellar product aimed at cannabis users, so the only room to grow is by attacking a different niche, making it cheaper, or aestetically much different.
-I decided to do a bit of market research on this to see what the possibilities are.
+I decided to do a bit of market research on this to see what the possibilities are, and to understand the Colorado cannabis crowd.

 ![paper title](/images/colorado market share/paper title.jpg){: .center-image }